We often overlook unpopular opinions.

 History:

-- Historical figures often glorified might have had significant flaws.
+- Historical figures often glorified will have had significant flaws.

 - People deliberately distort some historical events to fit a narrative.

-- “Great Man” theories might oversimplify the causes of historical change.
+- “Great Man” theories will oversimplify the causes of historical change.

 Sports:

-- Esports could be considered a form of intellectual athleticism.
+- E-sports will be considered a form of intellectual athleticism.

-- Physical sports might not always instill the best values and character traits.
+- Physical sports will not always instill the best values and character traits.

-- Competitive video gaming can require as much dedication as traditional sports.
+- Competitive video gaming will need as much dedication as traditional sports.

 Environment:

-- Some levels of controlled wildfires could be beneficial for ecosystems.
+- Some levels of controlled wildfires will be beneficial for ecosystems.

-- Geoengineering might be a viable solution to combat climate change.
+- Geoengineering will be a good solution to combat climate change.

-- Localized overpopulation might be a more pressing issue than global population growth.
+- Localized overpopulation will be a more pressing issue than global population growth.

 Psychology: